-Objectives and Key Results Software (OKR), when correctly deployed, is an immensely powerful tool for guiding an organization towards its critical successes.
-However, the way the OKR software industry has evolved means companies are frequently faced with a choice of choosing a solution with innate bias.
+Objectives and Key Results (OKR) software, when correctly deployed, is an immensely powerful tool that can be used to guide an organization towards success.
+However, the way that the OKR software industry has evolved has caused many company leaders to approach the framework with many preconceived notions.

 The Business Process Equation

-From a 30,000 foot view, business has several core business processes, which consume several inputs — human resources, materials — and use some tools to generate a set of output.
+From a bird’s eye view, a business has several core business-processes, as well as a set of tools to create output.
 These outputs, in turn, lead to meaningful outcomes for the business.

 However, success is about more than simply inputs and outputs.
-All successful organizations realize at some point in their evolution, that measuring the journey is a critical component of ensuring timely and cost-effective arrival at their intended destination.
+All successful organizations realize at some point in their evolution that measuring the journey is a critical component of ensuring timely and cost-effective arrival at their intended destination.
 This has resulted in a market chock-full of software that helps organizations track progress and process.
 However, not all measuring tools (software or methodologies) are created equal.

 What happens when you are focused on Output?

-A finance director is monitoring the activities of his credit control team via a dashboard.
-The activities of each individual credit controller are broken down into measurable tasks.
-Each task, in theory, triggers another task that should lead to effective credit control management and help the organizatioǹs overall struggling cash flow.
-The cash position of the organization is a major focus of the executive team.
+A finance director is monitoring the activities of his credit control team using a software dashboard.
+The actions of each credit controller are broken down into measurable tasks.
+In theory, each task triggers another task that should lead to effective credit control management and help the organization’s overall cash flow.
+The cash position of the organization is a significant focus of the executive team.

-In our credit control example here, the finance team can happily report that it is meeting or even exceeding its performance standards, and all tasks are being conducted according to the plan.
+The finance team can happily report that it is meeting or exceeding its performance standards, and all tasks are being conducted according to the plan.
 Regardless, the company will still be struggling.
 Companies that focus on output alone aren’t helping solve the issues in their organization, or guaranteeing they will find success with OKRs.

 What happens when you focus on Employees?

-To properly understand the dangers of misaligned OKR solutions let̀s look at another example of poorly implemented OKR.
+To properly understand the dangers of hastily-implemented OKR solutions, let’s look at another example.

-Our cash strapped client in the previous example has changed their focus on the people who are responsible to keep credit risk under control.
-The organization took the view that a task focus had not delivered the right data framework and they are now hoping for a more effective approach.
+Our cash-strapped client in the previous example has shifted their focus from tasks to the people responsible for keeping credit risk under control.
+The organization took the view that a task focus had not delivered the right data framework, and they are now hoping for a more active approach.

 This time, the approach is more biased towards employee development.
-There is a heavy emphasis on skills alignment and trying to ensure that goals are cascaded down from the executive leadership team to individual team members.
+There is a heavy emphasis on skill alignment and ensuring that goals are cascaded down from the executive leadership team to individual team members.

-This sounds great in theory.
+It sounds great in theory.
 The problem is that the very same issues exist with this approach as with the previous task focus.
 They are just masquerading under a different set of metrics.
-Developing an employeès skill set sounds like an in arguably good idea and yet, it does not take too much of a leap of imagination to construct a set of circumstances where it could be extremely counterproductive in the absence of a more holistic data set.
+Developing an employee’s skill set sounds like an arguably good idea.

-Let̀s assume that this company has an ambitious expansion plan.
-Their path to success is deemed to be largely dependent upon the performance of its incumbent sales team.
+Let us assume that this company has an ambitious expansion plan.
+Their path to success is deemed to be mostly dependent upon the performance of its incumbent sales team.
 They are a field sales team that was inherited from a recent merger.

-The data suggests that this team is collectively underperforming in a certain part of the sales cycle.
-The HR function acts upon this data and recommends an aggressive and expensive learning and development program to upskill the team.
+The data suggests that this team is collectively underperforming in a specific part of the sales cycle.
+The HR function acts upon this data and recommends an aggressive and expansive learning and development program to upskill the team.

-In both of these examples, we have used deliberately facile scenarios and one would hope that any organization would be adroit at identifying and solving these.
-And yet due to the very nature of how complex organizations can become, it is frequent that solvable issues remain hidden from the vision of the solvers.
+Both of these examples are relatively simplistic, and one would hope that any organization would be able to avoid these issues.
+And yet, due to the very nature of how complex organizations can become, easily-solvable issues can remain hidden from the vision of the solvers.

-These are examples of how data can be unrelentingly misleading when the framework has been constructed using the wrong shade of timber.
+These are examples of how data can be misleading when the OKR framework has been constructed around the wrong focus.

 Where in this equation do you set your OKRs?

 For example, instead of asking a call center agent to work 8 hours, ask them to make 100 calls a day.
-Assuming you know that on average you get 5 leads out of 100 calls on average, this will ensure you are getting the most out of that employee.
+Assuming you know that you get 5 leads out of 100 calls on average, this will ensure you are getting the most out of that employee.